GaleJames-creator/gale-james/Samples/Tutorials/Getting-started-with-payment-api.md

 ## What you'll learn

 * How to authenticate with an API
+* How to choose an environment
 * How to send your first test payment
 * How to check payment status
+* How to handle a simple error
+* How to retrieve the payment details
+* How to process a refund

 ## Prerequisites